adienanimeesha/Team55_Deploy/Interviews/Iteration_2/Eric/2026_04_27_Eric&Catherine_1.md

 **Person 1 & Person 2**
 [Cath and Eric interview](https://uq.sharepoint.com/:u:/r/teams/Section_7620_22283/Shared%20Documents/55_Richard/Interview%20Recordings/Iteration%202/Eric/Cath%20and%20Eric%20interview%20.m4a?csf=1&web=1&e=BYs6hH)

-**Catherine:** Can you go?
+Can you go?
 Okay, I'm gonna start.
 So, are you guys domestic or international students?
 Domestic.
 Domestic?
 I'm domestic as well.

 You said you're fifth year?
 You too?
 Yeah, like, well it's been fourth and a half.
 Four and a half.
 Oh.
 Fourth.
 Fourth year, technically.
 Okay.

-**Catherine:** So, can you guys walk me through, like, what you do and when you're between classes and I'm sure, like, if you'll make it on time?
+So, can you guys walk me through, like, what you do and when you're between classes and I'm sure, like, if you'll make it on time?
 Like, do you open your phone or do you...
 I don't go to my classes.
 I don't go to my classes.
 I'm the wrong person at all.

 Yeah.
 Like, maybe back when you were a freshman when you still went to classes?
 What did I do?
 I think I went to the right classes when I was starting as well.
 I went to my first, okay, math 1061.
 I met up with friends in between.
 I think I'd, yeah, I'd just be gone to the first year engineering center or something.
 You actually went to that?
 Yeah, I went to that.